Iverian/lxgen/README.md

-# reportgen
+# lxgen

-Command line tool for generating documents from LaTeX templates and data supplied from executables.
+lxgen is a simple command line tool for generating pdf documents from LaTeX templates